What Is Cholesterol?

-Cholesterol is an organic molecule that is added to cosmetics and skin care products for its functions as a skin-conditioning agent and an emulsifier.
+Cholesterol is an organic molecule that is added to cosmetics and skincare products to help support the skin’s natural barrier function and improve the moisture content.
+Cholesterol functions as a skin-conditioning agent and an emulsifier.

 Most cholesterol-containing products will simply say ‘cholesterol’ on the ingredient label.
-However, this ingredient can also be listed as either wool extract or lanolin extract (cholesterol is commonly derived from both).
+However, this ingredient can also be listed as either wool extract or lanolin extract as cholesterol is commonly derived from both.
 Additionally, cholesterol of vegetable origin is primarily derived from squalene, which is a precursor for the synthesis of cholesterol in plants.

 Formulations may contain concentrations of up to 5 percent cholesterol, but the majority of products have a cholesterol content of 0.1 to 1 percent.
 Cholesterol is primarily used in skin care products, eye and face makeup, hair care products, and shaving preparations.